abdulsamadayoade/my-Age/README.md

 # my-Age
- a javascript for calculating age
+This is a small javascript web app for calculating user's age.